OIG Reviews Coast Guard Drug Control Spending - HS Today

 At least every three years, OIG is required to review the report and provide a conclusion about the reliability of each assertion made in the report.

-USCG’s FY 2022 enacted drug control obligations totalled $2,251.385 million, with the majority attributed to interdiction activities and the remainder, around $1 million, assigned to research and development.
+USCG interdiction efforts typically account for more than half of all U.S. government seizures of cocaine each year.
+USCG FY 2022 enacted drug control obligations totalled $2,251.385 million, with the majority attributed to interdiction activities and the remainder, around $1 million, assigned to research and development.
 This represented 16.44% of USCG’s total FY 2022 budget.

 Based on its review, nothing came to Williams Adley’s attention that caused it to believe that USCG’s FY 2022 Budget Formulation Compliance Report and related assertions are not presented in conformity with the criteria in the ONDCP Circular.